 Fitzgerald moved back in with his parents in St. Paul and began revising his previously rejected novel.
-Rewritten and retitled This Side Of Paradise, the novel was accepted by Scribner's for publication.
+Practically re-written and retitled This Side Of Paradise, the novel was accepted by Scribner's for publication.
 It was published on March 26th, 1920, and became one of the most popular novels of the year.
 A classic of the flapper generation, the novel told the story of Amory Blaine, a handsome young Princeton University student and aspiring writer who learns a bitter lesson about status seeking and greed via two doomed romances with wealthy debutantes.

-The success of Fitzgerald's novel, which also helped raise the prices for his short stories, enabled him to make a decent living, so he and Zelda were married at St. Patrick's Cathedral.
+The success of Fitzgerald's novel, which also helped raise the prices of his short stories, enabled him to make a decent living, so he and Zelda got back together and were married at St. Patrick's Cathedral.
 They would have only one child, a daughter, Frances Scott "Scottie" Fitzgerald, born on October 26th, 1921.
 The 1920s proved to be an influential decade in F. Scott Fitzgerald's development as a writer.
 His second novel, The Beautiful And Damned (1922) was a semi-autobiographical story of a wealthy heir, Anthony Patch, his relationship with his wife, Gloria, and his struggle with alcoholism.
 It was a brilliantly written character study, but Fitzgerald's third novel would prove to be his masterpiece.

-The Great Gatsby, published in 1925, is a masterful chronicle of the era that Fitzgerald dubbed the "Jazz Age." - the post World War 1 era of Prohibition, organized crime, uncontrolled drinking, flappers, and other rowdy, disaffected youth.
+The Great Gatsby, published in 1925, was a masterful chronicle of the era that Fitzgerald dubbed the "Jazz Age." - the post World War 1 era of Prohibition, organized crime, uncontrolled drinking, flappers, and other rowdy, disaffected youth.
 Set during the summer of 1922, the novel is narrated by Nick Carraway, a young Midwesterner and World War 1 veteran who moves to New York City to seek his fortune.
-At a lavish party, he meets the host - a mysterious wealthy man named Jay Gatsby, who claims to recognize Nick from his Army days during the Great War.
+At a lavish party, he meets the host - a mysterious wealthy man named Jay Gatsby, who claims to know Nick from his Army days during the Great War.

 Nick and Gatsby strike up an odd, yet close friendship.
 Nick is bemused when Gatsby introduces him to Meyer Wolfsheim, a Jewish underworld figure.
 Gatsby is also a former suitor of Nick's cousin, Daisy Buchanan, now the selfish, spoiled wife of millionaire Tom Buchanan.
 Nick arranges a meeting between Gatsby and Daisy.
 The two begin an affair which angers Tom, even though he has a mistress on the side.
 Nick stands by his friend Gatsby and soon finds himself caught in a web of adultery, decadence, and ultimately, murder.

 Within a year of its initial publication, The Great Gatsby was adapted as a Broadway play and a feature film, but the novel was not popular and sold less than 25,000 copies during Fitzgerald's lifetime.
-However, when it was republished in 1945 and 1953, it quickly gained a huge readership and a reputation as one of the greatest American novels of all time.
-It would be adapted again as a feature film, the most acclaimed version released in 1974 and starring Robert Redford as Gatsby.
+However, when it was republished in 1945 and 1953, it quickly gained a huge readership and a deserved reputation as one of the greatest American novels of all time.
+It would be adapted again as a feature film, the most acclaimed version released in 1974 and starring Robert Redford as Jay Gatsby.